choman/docker-rhel-builder/README.md

 In theory this should support all RHEL clones, including ScientificLinux and Fedora

 ## What happens
-Run ./build.sh <path to ISO>/centos.iso
+Run ./build.sh "<path to ISO>/centos.iso"
 - sudo mounts the ISO to /mnt
 - from the ubuntu base image
 - installs yum and rpm